armbrustlab/marferret/README.md

 ## Part A: Using MarFERReT directly

 Finalized MarFERReT data products include nearly 28 million intra-species clustered protein sequences, metadata with curated taxonomy identifiers, Pfam protein annotations, core transcribed gene catalogs for marine microbial eukaryote lineages, and other supporting data.
-The URLs are provided for the sources of the individual sequences, and the compiled, translated, and clustered sequences are available for download through this [Zenodo repository](https://zenodo.org/records/10170983).
+The URLs are provided for the sources of the individual sequences, and the compiled, translated, and clustered sequences are available for download through this [Zenodo repository](https://zenodo.org/doi/10.5281/zenodo.7055911).

-If downloaded directly, steps 2 (Cloning the MarFERReT repository) through 7 (Building the Core Transcribed Gene catalog) can be skipped.
+If downloaded directly, the steps listed below to build MarFERReT can be skipped.
+The Zenodo repository contains the intra-taxa clustered protein sequences for the subset of validated entries, a pre-constructed DIAMOND indexed database of the MarFERReT protein sequences, and Pfam 34.0 annotations.
 MarFERReT can be combined with other protein sequence reference libraries for expanded phylogenetic coverage.
 For an example of combining databases, see step 8 (Combining MarFERReT with other reference sequence libraries).
 An example workflow for using these data to annotate environmental metatranscriptome is described in subsection 9 below (Using MarFERReT to annotate environmental metatranscriptomes).

 ## Part B: Building MarFERReT